Easy 3-loop braids

 08/02/2012

 *¹ This embedded document has a slightly less restricted copyright than the rest of my blog content.
-Compare © notices at the end of the document, and in my blog’s light-blue “footer” area at the very bottom of every page.
-This 3-loop pdf tutorial may be shared/embedded online, as long as you have a non-commercial site—ie don’t make any money from your site.
+Compare © notices at the end of the document, to the one at the bottom of the sidebar in this blog (if you are on a small-screen device, the “sidebar” may be somewhere other than at the side).
+Unlike the rest of my site, this Scribd pdf document may be shared/embedded on other non-commercial sites.
+This means you can share it online IF you don’t make any money from your site.

-Hmmm…very fishy!
+• Hmmm…very fishy!
 I receive no payments or royalties of any kind from this tutorial.
-Btw, the “useless” window opens to full-screen if you click on the lower corner to read it on Scribd.
+Btw, the “useless” window opens to full-screen if you click to read it on the Scribd website (that’s the site that is hosting my pdf document and displaying it in the little thumbnail—I can’t display pdf or word docs myself on this blog).

 feedback on the pdf format thingee: